JumpmanSr/BailOutMode/README.md

 ///// Latest Updates:

+4-15-2020 - I guess bailout won, this is now how no-fail works in the base game making this useless outside of purposes of archival.
+As such no future updates will be provided unless they change anything with no-fail again.

 4-28-2020 - Update time :) 1.9.0 Compatible, Ingame options added.

 3-24-2020: Hello, this should still work on 1.8.0 (at leaat I have not heard any complaints yet).
 There is a pending update so if that happens, during these corona times I'll update it.